 Inconsistent measurement practices across different stages of the supply chain are a leading cause of product weight discrepancies.
 To address this issue, it’s essential to implement standardized measurement processes throughout your operation.

 This includes using calibrated weighing scales or scientific scales, establishing clear guidelines for weighing procedures, and training employees on proper measurement techniques.
-By standardizing these processes, you ensure that every product is measured accurately and consistently, reducing the potential for discrepancies and the associated shipping costs.
+By standardizing these processes, you ensure that every product is measured accurately and consistently, reducing the potential for discrepancies and lowering shipping costs for your business.

 3. Invest in Automated Weighing Systems: